ricglez89/circles_dataset/README.md

 [Abstract pending]

-This set of benchmark images provides images with challenging features in order to assess algorithms that tackle the circle detection problem.
+This benchmark provides images with challenging features in order to assess image processing algorithms that tackle the circle detection problem.

 ### Authors
 [authors pending]